Recently, a young pastor named Michael confronted his

 Check out this resource for step-by-step answers to tax

 6. Fight when you're right.
-Often pastors get audited based on
+Often pastors get

 "Giving in when you shouldn't sets a precedent for the IRS to